tholden/dynareOBC/README.md

          DynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
 This option sets YALMIP's preferred solvers.
 To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.
+    * `ReverseSearch`
+         By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
+This option makes DynareOBC find a solution in which the last period at the bound is as remote as possible, subject to being less than the longest horizon (i.e. `TimeToEscapeBounds`).
     * `FullHorizon`
-         By default, DynareOBC finds a solution for which the last period at the bound is as soon as possible.
+         By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
 This option makes DynareOBC just solve the bounds problem at the longest horizon (i.e. `TimeToEscapeBounds`).
     * `IgnoreBoundFailures`
          Makes DynareOBC atttempt to continue even after it has failed to solve the bounds problem due to e.g. infeasability.